dapr/quickstarts/tutorials/workflow/csharp/external-system-interaction/README.md

         "IsApproved": true
     }
     ```
+*The workflow will only wait for the external approval event for 2 minutes before timing out.
+In this case you will need to start a new order workflow instance.*

 7. Again use the GET request in the [`externalevents.http`](./externalevents.http) file to get the status of the workflow.
 The workflow should now be completed.